JashKabra/WnCC-Assignment/README.md

  States.csv contains the information of all the states required to navigate within the website.
  Maharashtra.csv is just a sample file containing what the output would look like.

+ Honor Code: I have not taken the help of any of my friends or acquaintances irrespective of them being a candidate for the position of WnCC convener or not.